1. Wavelength coverage: 0.95-2.4 μm.

 The critical step in achieving high precision wavelength solution is the simultaneous observation of a laser frequency comb (LFC).
 This technology has now been demonstrated at the IRTF, Keck and Subaru observatories down to ≃ 0.3 m/s long-term precision (Yi et al., 2016).
 The laser comb stamps each stellar spectrum with a highly uniform and precise wavelength ruler against which to measure the small shifts due to the Doppler motions.
 A future upgrade to an octave-spanning f-2f comb will drop the long-term Doppler precision to < 1 cm/s.
 Finally, single-mode spectrometers present an efficient way to inject a comb, which itself is single mode.
 For wavelengths where LFC technology is not yet available, we will use a Fabry-Perot Etalon.

 Transit spectroscopy.
 The RV technique has pioneered the field of exoplanets, but is currently reaching a bottleneck at ≃ 0.5 m/s due to our limited understanding of the influence of stellar activity and variability at optical wavelengths.
 Moreover, most late-type stars, due to their red colors, are currently out of reach of optical RV powerhouses such as HARPS and Keck/HIRES, and will continue to be so for next-generation instruments such as VLT/EXPRESSO and Keck/KPF.
 Infrared RV will provide wavelength leverage on both issues simultaneously.
-Taking full advantage of its innovative diffraction-limited design, MODHIS will be designed to reach sub-m/s (goal: 30 cm/s) velocity precision.
+Taking full advantage of its innovative diffraction-limited design, MODHIS will be designed to reach sub-m/s (requirement: 30 cm/s, goal: 10cm/s) velocity precision.
 Joint operation with Keck/KPF and other contemporaneous optical RV spectrographs will provide unique opportunities to better model and remove spurious stellar noise sources.

 Direct spectroscopy.
 Exoplanet searches at very small angles using high dispersion coronagraphy with simple coronagraphs.
 Molecule mapping in directly imaged exoplanets, exoplanet rotation measurements (length of day), exoplanet radial velocities, Doppler mapping (cloud dynamics, global circulation, winds, weather).